codeflyer/auth-n-roll/README.md

 import React from 'react'
 import { AuthNRollProvider, AuthProtected } from 'auth-n-roll' import { ServiceCognito } from 'auth-n-roll-service-cognito'
-import { SignInPage } from 'auth-n-roll-components-styled-components'
+import { SignInPage } from 'auth-n-roll-components-material-ui'

 const awsStackData = {
   UserPoolClientId: 'A Key here',